In your quest for an extraordinary and distinctive diamond engagement ring, you might have stumbled upon a captivating gemstone known as moissanite.

 These jewels are created through a safely guarded patented thermal growing process.
 Moissanite can be cultivated to deliver a near-colorless jewel or a select number of colored shades such as yellow, green, and gray.

 As technology has advanced, so has the quality of moissanite.
 Under extreme monitoring, each stone is completely free from the types of foreign materials that are sometimes found in naturally mined gemstones.
 This allows the outcome of each moissanite diamond to be predetermined.

 Our Best Selling Rings

-At Gema & Co, we strive to provide a superior alternative to diamonds.
-In our pursuit of excellence, these moissanite engagement rings are our most popular conflict-free and environmentally friendly choices.
+At Gema&Co, we strive to provide a superior alternative to diamonds.
+In the evolving debate between moissanite rings vs diamond, these moissanite engagement rings are our most popular conflict-free and environmentally friendly choices.